 What’s in your wallet?

 Rann Utsav time is the peak tourist season.
 Rates reach unthinkable levels.
-Tents sell out for ₹15,000 per night.
-Barebones hotels near the Rann start at ₹5,000 per night.
+Tents sell out for ₹15,000 per night and more.
+Barebones hotels near the Rann start at ₹5,000 and upwards per night.
 And, even hotels in Bhuj bump their prices.
 Taxis charge almost 1.5 times the usual cost.
 Therefore, a budget destination turns into an expensive affair.

 Unavailability of basic necessities